 Event Study: Earning Announcement

-An event day 20.
-The abnormal return is calculated using the market model as the normal return measure.
+Figure 2a.
+Plot of cumulative abuormal return for earning announcements from event day -20 to even day 20.
+The abnormal return is calculated using the market model as the normal return measure. https://doorgo.

 Event Study: Stock Splits